 The best and easiest way is to get it online.
 Apply online ILP here.

-Citizens of Afghanistan, China, Myanmar, Pakistan and the foreign nationals of Pakistani origin need to take approval in advance from the Ministry of Home Affairs to get the PAP.
+Citizens of Afghanistan, China, Myanmar, Pakistan, and foreign nationals of Pakistani origin need to take approval in advance from the Ministry of Home Affairs to get the PAP.

 Where can I stay?